gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

    -  Databel, a telecom provider, is experiencing customer churn where users terminate their services and switch to competitors.
 As a Data Consultant, my task is to investigate the root causes behind customer churn and provide actionable insights.
 This analysis will help Databel reduce churn rates, enhance customer satisfaction, and strengthen its market position.

 #### Project Goal :
-   -  Reduce Churn Rates: Implement data-driven strategies to decrease the number of customers leaving Databel.
+   -  **Reduce Churn Rates**: Implement data-driven strategies to decrease the number of customers leaving Databel.
 Success in this goal will contribute to increased customer retention, improved revenue stability, and a stronger competitive position in the telecom market.

 #### Objectives :
    - **Identify Key Drivers Behind Customer Churn** :  Analyze customer data to pinpoint the primary factors contributing to churn.